 Following on from the success of the Model S saloon and Model X SUV, the Model 3 shares those cars’ combination of clever battery technology, powerful electric motors and high-tech onboard systems.
 Outside, the Model 3 also shares its siblings subdued styling, which easily flies under the radar – a stark contrast to the remarkably minimalist interior that’s all but bare save for a very large infotainment screen used to control virtually everything.

-The second, more expensive option is the Performance model.
-It has a second electric motor to provide four-wheel drive and improved performance, along with an increased range of 329 miles.
-The Performance version will get from 0-60mph in 3.2 seconds and go on to a top speed of 162mph.
+The most expensive option is the Performance model.
+It has a second electric motor to provide four-wheel drive and improved performance, along with an increased range of 352 miles.
+The Performance version will get from 0-60mph in 3.1 seconds and go on to a top speed of 162mph.

 Standard and Long Range cars come as standard with 12-way power-adjustable front seats, a tinted panoramic glass roof, 18-inch alloys and a slick 15-inch touchscreen infotainment system that’s used to control just about everything.